jonnew/Oat/README.md

 - [x] IPC method?
     - ~~UPD, TCP,~~ **shared memory**, ~~pipe?~~
 - [ ] Networked communication with clients that use extracted positional information
+    - Wire format: per packet, one time-stamp and N frames labeled by camera serial number.
+Frames encoded to something like rgb8 char array
+        - Strongly prefer to consume JSON over something ad hoc, opaque and untyped
+    - Multiple clients
+        - Broadcast over UDP
+        - Shared memory (no good for remote tracker)
+        - TCP/IP with thread for each client
 - [x] General C++ coding practice
     - Pass by const ref whenever possible.
 Especially relevant when passing derived objects to prevent slicing.
     - const member properties can be initialized in the initialization list, rather than assigned in the constructor body.
 Take advantage.